Our experts are here to help

-This blog will delve into Queensland’ssmoke alarm legislation, focusing on interconnected photoelectric smoke alarms, their benefits, and the installation requirements set by the Queensland Fire and Emergency Services (QFES).
-We’ll explore deadlines for existing homes and how to ensure your alarms comply with the latest fire safety regulations.
-Stay tuned to learn how these regulations can keep your family safe.
+This blog takes a deep dive into Queensland’s smoke alarm legislation, highlighting interconnected photoelectric alarms, their advantages, and the installation guidelines from the Queensland Fire and Emergency Services (QFES).
+We’ll also cover important deadlines for existing homes, helping you ensure compliance with the latest fire safety standards.
+Stick around to discover how these regulations can safeguard your loved ones.

 Understanding Queensland’s Smoke Alarm Legislation